-Set in 1600 acres of Wiltshire countryside, Lackham is the College’s specialist campus for land-based study.
-With an incredible range of resources and currently undergoing a £9million redevelopment, Lackham is the home of award-winning vocational teaching in the land-based industries.
+Set in 1000 acres of Wiltshire countryside, Lackham is the College’s specialist campus for land-based study.
+With an incredible range of resources and having recently undergone a £9million redevelopment, Lackham is the home of award-winning vocational teaching in the land-based industries.

 Explore this page to discover the resources, people and past that make Lackham a unique place to study.

 Lackham has been a centre for agricultural learning since 1946.
 The campus is home to working farms, whose commercial enterprises include dairy, beef, sheep, pigs and arable crops.
 Students on our agriculture courses learn practical skills and undertake routine duties as part of their timetable.
 Use our Lackham farm guide to find out more.

 Lackham’s newly refurbished Animal Centre is home to a wide range of domestic and exotic animals, including marmosets, raccoons, chinchillas, spiders, snakes and a wide range of birds and fish – to name a few!
 Not only do our students learn from these animals, but take practical care of them in a rota of duties alongside trained staff, ensuring an unparalleled and immersive learning experience.